karthikcs/capstone-project-flight-delay/capstone_proposal.md

 #### 1. Data acquaintance
 In this step, data is understood by high level statistical analysis.
 Get familiarized with data columns, observe the statistcal information and completeness of the columns.
 I intend to use ```pandas``` libraries to explore the data and use methods like ```describe``` get more statistical information about data.

-The data set that I will be using has the following shape.
+The data set's shape is as follows.
 It has around 5.8 millions of flight data with 31 features.
 One of them (most probably the *Arrival delay*) will be target variable and rest of 30 columns need to be analysed to see which of them impacts the target variable.

 > Dataframe dimensions: (5819079, 31)